Informasjonsforvaltning/fdk/README.md

 The [search api](https://github.com/brreg/openAPI/blob/master/specs/fdk.yaml) can also be used.

-## Set up your developement environment
+## Set up your development environment

 Prerequisite: Make sure you have local admin on your computer, as gitbash has to be run as an administrator